akihikodaki/dts/test_plans/generic_flow_api_test_plan.rst

    ipv6-tcp-vf1-drop::

-    testpmd> flow create 0 ingress pattern eth / vlan tci is 8 / ipv6 src is 2001::3 dst is 2001::4 tc is 8 hop is 80 / tcp src is 32 dst is 33 / vf id is 1 / end actions drop / end
+    testpmd> flow create 0 ingress transfer pattern eth / vlan tci is 8 / ipv6 src is 2001::3 dst is 2001::4 tc is 8 hop is 80 / tcp src is 32 dst is 33 / vf id is 1 / end actions drop / end

 3. send packets::